sungsoo-ahn/2025/_posts/2025-04-28-llm-context-utilization.md

 Although existing benchmarks have attempted to include questions requiring aggregation of information distributed across the context, they are still insufficient for conducting fine-grained analysis of context utilization.
 Specifically, we aim to quantify which parts of the context the model focuses on when answering a query, helping us understand whether models can truly identify the key information needed for an accurate response.
 Fortunately, the Needle In A Haystack (NIAH) test provides an effective framework for such analysis.
 The simplest version of the test places a unique piece of information within a long, irrelevant context.
 After the context is presented to the model, a question is asked about this piece of information.
 A correct response indicates that the model successfully retrieved the key information; an incorrect response suggests otherwise.

 Despite its simplicity, many previous long context LLMs struggled with this test.
 For instance, GPT-4-1106 128K achieved only 87.1% overall accuracy <d-cite key="fu2024dataengineeringscalinglanguage"></d-cite>.
 While long context LLMs continue to improve in context utilization, more complex versions of the NIAH test have been developed to further stress-test these models.
-These versions include placing multiple pieces of key information within the context <d-cite key="li2024needlebenchllmsretrievalreasoning"></d-cite>, increasinng task difficulty <d-cite key="roberts2024needlethreadingllmsfollow"></d-cite>, etc. These more complex tests revealed that the most recent and capable LLMs still have shortfalls in context utilization.
+These versions include placing multiple pieces of key information within the context <d-cite key="li2024needlebenchllmsretrievalreasoning"></d-cite>, increasing task difficulty <d-cite key="roberts2024needlethreadingllmsfollow"></d-cite>, etc. These more complex tests revealed that the most recent and capable LLMs still have shortfalls in context utilization.

 Context utilization remains a significant challenge yet to be effectively addressed, even for the most capable LLMs.
 In this blog post, we examine one of the best long context LLMs from the open-source community to evaluate how it compares to the most advanced closed-source models in terms of context utilization.
 Using the challenging task of chapter summarization for recently published books, we aim to uncover the limitations of the 70B Nemotron Instruct model, [nvidia/Llama-3.1-Nemotron-70B-Instruct](https://huggingface.co/nvidia/Llama-3.1-Nemotron-70B-Instruct-HF).
 By analyzing the results of this test and comparing them to those of more advanced closed-source models, we hope to highlight key areas for improvement in the development of more robust open-source long context LLMs.